A geometric proof of the flyping theorem: Introduction

+Like Menasco--Thistlethwaite's proof, ours stems from an analysis of checkerboard surfaces and uses the geometric techniques introduced in \cite{men84}.
+The most striking difference between our proof and the original proof in \cite{menthis93} is that we ``detect flypes" via {\it re-plumbing} moves.
+Indeed, any flype move isotopes one checkerboard surface and {\it re-plumbs} the other (see Figure \ref{Fi:FlypeReplumb}); it follows that the checkerboard surfaces from any flype-related diagrams are related pairwise by isotopy and such re-plumbing moves.
+The main idea behind our proof of the flyping theorem is to reverse this reasoning by establishing this plumb-equivalence geometrically.
+Thus, our proof of the flyping theorem is {entirely} geometric, not just in the formal sense that it does not use the Jones polynomial, but also in the more genuine sense that it conveys a geometric way of {\it understanding why} the flyping theorem is true.

-Like Menasco-Thistlethwaite's proof, ours stems from an analysis of chessboard surfaces and uses the geometric techniques introduced in \cite{men84}.
-Recent insights of Greene and Howie regarding these chessboards also play a central role in our analysis \cite{greene,howie}.
-(Those insights answered another longstanding question, this one from Ralph Fox: ``What [geometrically] is an alternating knot [or link]?'')
-Perhaps the most striking difference between our proof and Menasco-Thistlethwaite's is that we ``detect flypes" via {\it re-plumbing} moves:
+To translate the question of flype-equivalence of link diagrams to a question about plumb-equivalence of spanning surfaces, we extend recent insights of Greene and Howie \cite{greene,howie}\footnote{Those insights answered another longstanding question, this one from Ralph Fox: ``What [geometrically] is an alternating knot [or link]?''} by establishing a new correspondence between prime alternating link diagrams on $S^2$ and pairs of essential definite spanning surfaces (see Conventions \ref{Conv:Isotopy} and \ref{Conv:+-} and Definition \ref{D:Entire}):

-\begin{T:plumbflype} Let $D$ and $D'$ be reduced alternating diagrams of a prime nonsplit link $L$ with respective chessboards $B,W$ and $B',W'$, where $B$ and $B'$ are positive-definite.
-Then $D$ and $D'$ are {\it flype-related} if and only if $B$ and $B'$ are related by isotopy and re-plumbing moves, as are $W$ and $W'$.\footnote{The proof of Theorem \ref{T:plumbflype} shows that a reduced alternating diagram $D''$ of $L$ with chessboards isotopic to $B'$ and $W$ is related to $D$ (resp. $D'$) by a sequence of flypes each of which corresponds to an isotopy of $W$ (resp. $B'$).} \end{T:plumbflype}

-Section \ref{S:definite} discusses chessboards and definite surfaces, and \textsection\ref{S:plumb} addresses generalized plumbing and re-plumbing moves.\footnote{Generalized plumbing is also called Murasugi sum.} Figure \ref{Fi:flypereplumb} shows the type of re-plumbing move associated with flyping.
-Theorem \ref{T:plumbflype} is the first of two intermediate results which lead to the proof of the Flyping Theorem.
-With the same setup as Theorem \ref{T:plumbflype}, the second of these results is:\footnote{In this setup, both $B$ and $W$ are essential ( see \textsection\ref{S:ess} for the definition), since $D$ is reduced alternating and $L$ is nonsplit.}